How to Get Cell Service and Internet in National Parks (2026)

 Is there cell service in Yosemite?

 Yosemite, like most national parks, is filled mostly with dead zones.
-However, there are three major places where Yosemite campers and explorers report good cell signals: Yosemite Valley, Tuolumne Meadows, and Yosemite Village, located near the Visitors center.
-Of course, there’s bad weather, which could interfere with your reception even in these locations.
+However, there are three major places where Yosemite campers and explorers report good cell signals: Yosemite Valley, Tuolumne Meadows, and Yosemite Village, located near the Visitor Center.
+Of course, bad weather could interfere with your reception even at these locations.

 Here's a breakdown of cell service in Yosemite by mobile provider.